deshuttam/MINU-EXTRACTNET/README.md

 ![image](https://user-images.githubusercontent.com/107185323/197522845-bf57054a-ebc2-4799-955f-1075693f959c.png)

-### Pre-ProcessNet:
+### ExtractNet:
-A residual learning-based CNN model.
-It is a Robust image enhancement model that takes input as a fingerprint image and enhances the image for further operation.
-This model also generates orientation estimates and segmentation masks as output.
+It’s a CNN based minutiae extractor model that takes the output of the robust image enhancement model as input and extracts feature points from the fingerprint image.
+Feature points could be ridge ending, bifurcation, core points, etc. The model gives output feature points as X and Y coordinates, the orientation angle θ, and the confidence score of each feature point.

 ![image](https://user-images.githubusercontent.com/107185323/197522897-1a7ab288-8cb3-4d25-bace-a15df0f09980.png)